 How do I bring a motion to change a court order about parenting arrangements?

-You can now file most family law forms and supporting documents online.
-For more information, read the question How do I file court forms for my family law case online?
+You can now file most family law forms and supporting documents online, including a motion to change.
+For more information on how to file online, read the question How do I file court forms for my family law case online?

-If you can't use the online service or if you don't want to file your forms or documents online, you can file them in person at the same level of court that made your .
-So, if the Superior Court of Justice made the order, you must go back to a Superior Court of Justice in the jurisdiction that your child lives.
+If you can't use the online service or if you don't want to file your forms or documents online, you can file them in person at the court.